Tatyana Marinenko: Early life

-Marinenko was born on 25 January 1920 to a Belorussian peasant family in the small village of Sukhoi Bor in what is now Polotsk district, present-day Belarus.
+Marinenko was born on 25 January 1920 to a Belarusian peasant family in the small village of Sukhoi Bor in what is now Polotsk district, present-day Belarus.
 After completing secondary school she entered the Polotsk Pedagogical School where she graduated in 1939, not long before the German invasion of the Soviet Union.
 She worked as a teacher in a secondary school in the village of Zelenka in Polotsk and was a member of the Komsomol.

 World War II

 The schoolteacher began working as a partisan reconnaissance scout for the NKVD when the Germans invaded and occupied Polotsk.
 Under the pseudonym "Василёк" (English: Cornflower) she relayed information about the locations of Axis garrisons and troops to the Red Army until a traitor in her unit informed the Germans of their activities.
 Marinenko and her 14-year-old brother, who was also a partisan, were shot by the Axis after three days of interrogation and torture along with 28 other villagers who were part of the resistance.
 She was buried in the village of Zharci, Polotsk.